 St. George was a soldier in the Roman army before being martyred in the fourth century.
 Unfortunately, little else is known about his life with certainty.
 Throughout history many songs, stories, poems, and hymns have been written about Saint George, and this has led to some of the confusion between what is fact and what is fiction concerning his life.
 The most famous of the legends of St. George is the Golden Legend.

 St. Patrick lived in 5th century Ireland, a time of pagan Druid priests, Celtic rituals, and nature-worship.
 St. Patrick successfully, and peacefully, converted the entire island by brilliantly using their own pagan traditions, images, and spirituality to teach them about the Christian faith.

 St. Sebastian was an undercover Christian for most of his life.
 He was born into the nobility and joined the Roman Imperial army to keep his cover as a typical noble pagan so that he could minister to persecuted Christians.
 He moved through the ranks of the army and quickly became a captain of the guard and an imperial officer.

-Saint Nicholas of Myra was a 4th century bishop famous for his generosity to the poor and protection of the wronged.
-He was a miracle worker, most known for appearing to sailors caught in a storm at sea and raising three young boys from the dead.
-He is the patron saint of a great many causes, professions, cities, and countries; most notably he is the patron saint of children, sailors, prisoners, and maidens seeking to marry.
+Saint Nicholas of Myra was a 4th century bishop in what is today Turkey.
+He was famous for his generosity to the poor, protection of the wronged, and zeal for orthodoxy.
+He was also a prolific miracle worker, most known for appearing to sailors caught in a storm at sea and raising three young boys from the dead.

 Below we’ve put together a gift selection for those who have a devotion to one of our newest (and greatest!) heavenly intercessors.
 Each of these Catholic gifts commemorating Pope Saint John Paul II will undoubtedly help foster love for and devotion to this new patron saint.
 And hopefully, with his closeness and intercession, help you to become the saint he desires you to be.